 Prompt guide

-The clearer your prompt, the better the output.
-This page covers prompt structure, context strategies, and examples for every capability.
+Write prompts that produce better results from Test Companion.
+This page covers prompt structure, context strategies, and tested examples for every capability.

 Prompt structure

-A strong prompt has three parts:
+A strong prompt has three parts.

 Weak prompt: